Buy Avios for 0.84p with the new Avios Balance Boost – is it worth it?

 Conclusion

-With buying Avios and Avios Subscription now being far less attractive than they were, it is odd to see British Airways launch Avios Balance Boost at a price as low as 0.84p per Avios.
+With buying Avios and Avios Subscription less attractive than they once were due to price rises, it is interesting to see Avios Balance Boost offering a price as low as 0.92p per Avios.

-If you were thinking of topping up your account, this is currently the cheapest way to do it directly.
+If you are thinking of topping up your account, this is currently the cheapest way to do it directly.

-Of couse, an even cheaper option is to get The Platinum Card from American Express before Tuesday 13th June, spend £6,000 within six months to pick up a bonus of 60,000 Membership Rewards points and transfer it to 60,000 Avios.
-Amex will also throw in £200 to spend at Amex Travel!
-You could then cancel the card for a pro-rata fee refund.
+Of couse …. an even cheaper option is to get The Platinum Card from American Express before 14th January, spend £10,000 within six months to pick up a bonus of 80,000 Membership Rewards points and transfer it to 80,000 Avios.
 Full details are in this article.
 Having a British Airways American Express card does not disqualify you from this deal.

 As a reminder, there are various ways of earning Avios points from UK credit cards.
 Many cards also have generous sign-up bonuses!